Analyzing the Price-to-Earnings Ratio of Immunic Inc. (IMUX)

 IMUX) stock’s latest price update

-Immunic Inc. (NASDAQ: IMUX)’s stock price has decreased by -11.98 compared to its previous closing price of 2.17.
-Despite this, the company has seen a fall of -3.54% in its stock price over the last five trading days.
+Immunic Inc. (NASDAQ: IMUX)’s stock price has increased by 4.76 compared to its previous closing price of 1.68.
+Nevertheless, the company has seen a loss of -24.14% in its stock price over the last five trading days.

 IMUX’s Market Performance